davbeek/gitinspectorgui-rtd/docs/source/output-formats.rst

 We discuss the columns that are present in the output by default in the text output and in the Authors sheet of the Excel output.

-:guilabel:`Repository`
+.. :guilabel:`Repository`
-  Name of the repository folder
+..
+Name of the repository folder.
+Present only when multiple repositories are
+..   analysed simultaneously and results are combined in one output file.

 :guilabel:`Author`
   Author name(s).
 If the same author uses multiple names, they are